Allegheny-Computer-Science-302-F2020/cs302-F2020-syllabus/README.md

 # cs302-F2020-syllabus

-This repository contains the syllabus for Computer Science 302 Spring 2019.
+This repository contains the syllabus for Computer Science 302 Fall 2020.
 To learn more about the course for which this syllabus was created, please visit the [Computer Science 302 Fall 2020 GitHub Organization](https://github.com/Allegheny-Computer-Science-302-F2020).